Inspiring Leadership: 4 Lessons from Harriet Tubman

 Harriet Tubman was a revolutionary leader who rescued 70 people from slavery and played an important role in both the abolitionist and women’s suffrage movements.
 Her inspiring story reveals many golden nuggets of wisdom for today’s leaders.
 Here are four valuable lessons we can learn from Harriet Tubman about the true meaning and practice of successful leadership.

-1. Pave the Way
+1. Pave the way.

 Harriet Tubman, born Araminta “Minty” Ross, is one of the greatest examples of perseverance and grit.
 At the age of 29, after three of her sisters were sold, she and her two brothers escaped the plantation.
 Her brothers ultimately turned back, but she continued, traveling 90 miles to reach the free state of Pennsylvania.

 While she could have enjoyed a relatively easy and comfortable life, she chose instead to help others make the trek to freedom.
 She knew what it took to make the long and perilous trip.
-Having completed the journey herself, she was well equipped to lead others through the networks of the Underground Railroad.
+Having completed the journey herself, she was well-equipped to lead others through the networks of the Underground Railroad.

 Successful leaders do more than just set an example — they pave the way.

-2. Participate in a Shared Purpose
+2. Participate in a shared purpose.

 Strong leaders do not stand alone; rather, they are active participants in a purpose greater than themselves.
 Harriet Tubman is an outstanding example of this.
 Shortly after she began working with the Underground Railroad, the Fugitive Slave Law of 1850 was passed, forcing free Union states to turn over escaped slaves.
 In response, Harriet began working with Thomas Garrett and Frederick Douglass to fight rigorously for the abolishment of slavery.
 In addition, she worked as a cook, nurse, and spy for the Union Army during the American Civil War.